optionfactory/ansible-optionfactory-collections/README.md

-# Ansible opfa collections
+# Ansible OptionFactory collections

 This is a set of collections used by OptionFactory Ansible manifests.

 ## Collections

-- [Legacy](opfa/legacy): collects all legacy roles for ease of maintenance and to facilitate transition from roles to collections.
+- [Legacy](optionfactory/legacy): collects all legacy roles for ease of maintenance and to facilitate transition from roles to collections.

 # Requirements